isomerpages/cris-corp/news-and-events/news/_posts/2025-12-12-post-Year in Review 2025.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/5.png">
 </div>
-<p>On 14 November 2025, PRECISE launched Phase III of the National Precision
+<p>On 14 November 2025, <strong>PRECISE </strong>launched Phase III of the
-Medicine (NPM) programme, with the goal of scaling research insights into tangible outcomes that will translate into real-world healthcare outcomes.</p>
+National Precision Medicine (NPM) programme, with the goal of scaling research insights into tangible outcomes that will translate into real-world healthcare outcomes.</p>
 <p>This development comes at the back of the completion of Phase I and Phase
 II of the NPM programme.
 Phase I sought to study the genomes of 10,000 Singaporeans, which progressed to Phase II, a comprehensive population